tradecloud/tradecloud-docs-api-v2/buyer/complete.md

 {% page-ref page="update.md" %}

-## Completing by sending the complete indicator
+## Completing by sending the completed indicator using the `/order/indicators` API

-The order or line can be marked as completed by setting `indicators.completed` on either order or line level and sending this indicator only.
+The order or line can be marked as completed by setting `indicators.completed` on either order or line level and sending this indicator only, using the `/order/indicators` API resource.

 {% hint style="info" %}
 If you provide a `completed` indicator on order level, **ALL** the lines in the order will be completed.